CURP: Codebook-based Continuous User Representation for Personalized Generation with LLMs: Dataset Details

 \section{Dataset Details}

-Detailed statistics for the tasks are provided in Table~\ref{tab:dataset_stats}.
-The format of question, answer and user histories of the tasks are shown in Table~\ref{tab:taskexamples}.
+The format of question, answer and user histories of the tasks are shown in Table~\ref{tab:data}.
 We do data filter to make sure the length distribution.
-During the PBA stage, task-specific training data is utilized exclusively for the ID component, while other modules remain task-agnostic.
+During the UBA stage, task-specific training data is utilized exclusively for the ID component, while other modules remain task-agnostic.
+Detailed statistics and example input output pair for all six tasks are provided in Table 7.